Priority: - Contain

 - Take care to ensure that all plant parts have been removed from the area and disposed of by burning or placing in a thick garbage bag and take to the landfill.

 - The application of a benthic barrier may be used.
 Cut the plant down to the base and lay down a heavy rubber mat to block light and weigh down rhizomes.
-This will smother plants and should be left on for at least 70 days.
+See this Youtube Playlist (Yellow Flag Iris - Instructional Videos on Using Benthic Barrier Technique) for further directions

 For alternative planting options to yellow flag iris download the ISCBC's Grow Me Instead brochure (pg.
 55 and 56).